9th Crunchyroll Anime Awards

 The 9th Crunchyroll Anime Awards was held on May 25, 2025 at the Grand Prince Hotel Takanawa in Tokyo, Japan.
 This edition featured 32 categories honoring anime released from September 2023 to December 2024.
 The ceremony was streamed live by Crunchyroll on YouTube and Twitch.
 Sally Amaki and Jon Kabira hosted the ceremony for the third time, including its previous edition.

-A1 Pictures' Solo Leveling won nine awards including Anime of the Year, becoming the first adaptation of a manhwa to win the award.
+A-1 Pictures' Solo Leveling won nine awards including Anime of the Year, becoming the first adaptation of a manhwa to win the award.
 Meanwhile, Frieren: Beyond Journey's End by Madhouse won four including Best Director.
 Studio Durian's Look Back, an adaptation of Tatsuki Fujimoto's manga of the same name, won Film of the Year.
 Other winners include Dandadan by Science SARU which received the most nominations in this edition with 22, as well as Attack on Titan, Demon Slayer: Kimetsu no Yaiba, Spy × Family, Jujutsu Kaisen, One Piece, Kaiju No. 8, The Apothecary Diaries, Ninja Kamui, Makeine: Too Many Losing Heroines!, Re:Zero − Starting Life in Another World, Blue Box, and Mashle: Magic and Muscles.